ALT-F4-LLC/kickstart.nix/README.md

 1. Install `nixpkgs` with official script:

 > [!NOTE]
 > The offical docs suggest using `daemon` mode to install with this approach.
+Nix currently does not support SELINUX enabled.

 ```bash